FAQs

 Do you offer virtual sessions?

 Yes.
-We offer secure, HIPAA-compliant telehealth sessions for clients across California.
+We offer secure, HIPAA-compliant telehealth sessions for clients across California and Maine.
 You can meet with us from the comfort of your own space, using a private and simple-to-access video platform.

 What issues do you work with?